zhangxp93/free-augmentcode/README.md

 ### 📖 Project Description

-This is a macOS Shell script tool for quickly modifying SessionID of JetBrains products (especially PyCharm).
-The tool helps developers easily manage and update session identifiers for the Augment Code plugin.
+This is a macOS Shell script tool for quickly modifying the SessionID of JetBrains products (especially PyCharm).
+This tool can refill Augment Code infinitely.

 ### ✨ Key Features